 “You can never get a cup of tea large enough or a book long enough to suit me.” — C.S.
 Lewis

-Speaking of books, great minds and tea, here’s 10 tremendous books for you or the tea-head in your life.
+Speaking of books, great minds, and tea, here are 10 tremendous books for you or the tea-head in your life.

 1. The Book of Tea by Okakura Kakuzo (O’Keeffe’s favorite.)